How to contribute to xPack OpenOCD

 To clone the stable branch (xpack

-), run the following commands in a
+), execute the following commands in a

 terminal (on Windows use the Git Bash console):